daniel-s-cunha/BPP/README.md

 # BPP
 This repository is associated with the paper, *Bernstein Polynomial Processes for Continuous Time Change Detection*.
-Here is example code to run the **BPP** model using an intercept only likelihood model,
+Here is example code to run the **BPP** model using an intercept only t-distributed likelihood model with 3 degrees of freedom,
 ```
 #Set working directory to BPP first
 setwd('~/Documents/BPP')